apify/apify-docs/sources/legal/latest/store-publishing-terms-and-conditions.md

 ## 2. Acceptance of these terms

 **2.1.** By publishing an Actor in Apify Store, you represent that you are over 18 years old and agree to adhere to these Apify Store Publishing Terms, in addition to the General Terms.
-If you act on behalf of a company when accepting these Apify Store Publishing Terms, you also hereby declare to be authorized to perform such legal actions on behalf of the company (herein the term “you” shall mean the relevant company).
+If you act on behalf of a company when accepting these Apify Store Publishing Terms, you also hereby declare to be authorized to perform such legal actions on behalf of the company (herein the term “**you**” shall mean the relevant company).

 ## 3. Actor name, description and price